WangPing521/Domain_adaptation_shape_prior/README.md

 * Trainers:

-align_IBN_trainer.py             ------->alignment from output layer or Upconv2
+align_IBN_trainer.py # alignment from output layer or Upconv2

-align_combinationlayer_trainer.py------->alignment from both output layer and Upconv2 layer
+align_combinationlayer_trainer.py # alignment from both output layer and Upconv2 layer

 Other trainers correspond to SOTA.